openmm/openmm/docs-source/usersguide/library.rst

 For every atom, the relative difference between OpenMM and TINKER was computed as 2·\|F\ :sub:`MM`\ –F\ :sub:`T`\ \|/(\|F\ :sub:`MM`\ \|+\|F\ :sub:`T`\ \|), where F\ :sub:`MM` is the force computed by OpenMM and F\ :sub:`T` is the force computed by TINKER.
-The median over all atoms is shown in :numref:`Table,comparison to TINKER`\ .
+The median over all atoms is shown in :autonumref:`Table,comparison to TINKER`\ .

 Because OpenMM and TINKER use different approximations to compute the cavity term, the differences in forces are much larger for implicit solvent than for